 To prevent potential bean bag chair hazards, restrict the bean bag chair from any sleeping or napping sessions.
 The bean bag should be used only for sitting and playing, and you should discourage kids from sitting on a large adult bean bag,

-Bean bag manufacturers worth their salt knows that safety precautions are of utmost importance.
+Bean bag manufacturers worth their salt knows that safety precautions are essential.

 When searching for the perfect bean bags for kids, it is best to look out for certain features.
 These features include a very important double zipper for the inner lining layer, serving as a solid foolproof anti-curious kid mechanism.